-I am Terri Todd and I currently serve as the President of Habersham Humane Society and live in the area of Clarkesville, Ga.
+I am Terri Todd, and I currently serve as the President of Habersham Humane Society and live in the area of Clarkesville, Ga.
 We are a 501c3 non-profit.
-It is a joy to work with this amazing group of volunteers.
+It is a joy to work with this fantastic group of volunteers.
 They are dedicated, caring and compassionate individuals.

 I would like to take this opportunity to tell you a bit more about our work and why we do it.

 We have reached outside our community and collaborated with other organizations to offer spay neuter access for reduced cost and have had great success with these programs and continue to focus on this as our top priority.
 We will reduce the already low fee we offer for one of our clinics by a generous grant we just received from the Two Mauds Foundation.
-We are accessing the areas in our community with the most critical need and the community is responding.
-Our clinics have filled within 36 hours and we maintain a large waiting list.
+We are accessing the areas in our community with the most critical need, and the community is responding.
+Our clinics have filled within 36 hours, and we maintain an extensive waiting list.
 We do not need to reinvent the wheel.
-We see this as a front end solution to an overwhelming problem.
-Proven statistics show that a community can reduce the animal population over time with reduce cost options.
+We see this as a front-end solution to an overwhelming problem.
+Proven statistics show that a community can reduce the animal population over time with lowering cost options.
 Since its inception in Oct 2012 over 1800 animals have been altered.

 We offer opportunities for fundraising and volunteering for local college students and children from our lower grade schools.

-We supported our local shelter by transporting over 1,000 animals since January of 2011 to no kill organizations by networking, funding, organizing and driving.
-We provide items through vet care
+We supported our local shelter by transporting over 1,000 animals since January of 2011 to no-kill organizations by networking, funding, organizing and driving.
+We provide items through veterinarian care.

 Which consist of

-Rabies shots, health certificates, and exams for transport dogs
+- Rabies shots, health certificates, and exams for transport animals

 Habersham Humane Society ask for your continued support on behalf of the animals we care for and the dedicated, caring volunteers who give their time and energy to make a difference!